Fascinating (And Sometimes Heartbreaking) Facts About Makeup In Prison

 Makeup Is A Symbol Of Self-Worth For Prisoners

 Some critics question why prisoners need access to makeup.
 Others argue that makeup and self-care are critical for prisoners to feel worthy and normal.
-After all, in regular society women are conditioned to find self-worth in their looks and to pride themselves on maintaining appearances.
+After all, women in regular society are conditioned to find self-worth in their looks and to pride themselves on maintaining appearances.
 Founder of the Women's Justice Initiative Deanne Benos, explains it like this:

-“It’s just like a trick.
-We send these messages to them in public... and put them into a setting where we don't allow them to practice the self-care that will ideally help them when they return back to society, to their families, and to our communities.”
+It’s just like a trick.
+We send these messages to them in public [...] and put them into a setting where we don't allow them to practice the self-care that will ideally help them when they return back to society, to their families, and to our communities.

 Some Guards Choose Not To Punish Prisoners Who Break Certain Makeup RulesPhoto: Orange is the New Black/Netflix / via Amazon / Fair Use

-It's against prison rules to alter one's appearance with dramatic makeup, but jailhouse officials look the other way when inmates rebel.
+It is against prison rules to alter one's appearance with dramatic makeup, but jailhouse officials look the other way when inmates rebel.
 Guards only crack down on certain beauty practices that can be particularly threatening.

 For example, inmates in many prisons aren't allowed to receive letters that contain lipstick or smeared makeup because makeup has been know to contain LSD or traces of other drugs.